arnosimons/arnosimons.github.io/_posts/2022-03-19-wikipedia-philosophers.md

 <img src="/img/wiki-philosophers/analticals.png" />

-By the way, to produce the final graph layout I swithced over to Gephi, ["a free visualization and exploration software for all kinds of graphs and networks"](https://gephi.org/).
+By the way, to produce the final graph layout I switched over to Gephi, ["a free visualization and exploration software for all kinds of graphs and networks"](https://gephi.org/).
 Yes, there would have been ways to draw similar (or better) layouts in Python.
 But convenience.
+The spacial layout was archieved by applying the ForceAtlas 2 alghorithm, which was ["designed for the Gephi user experience"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679).

 So where do we start?